svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 ```

 The boolean argument to `eval_cps_init` indicates if the continuation
 stack is allowed to grow or not.
+In this case it is not.

 Later a command will be added to the REPL called `:reset` that will run the
 function above.